zer0def/nginxinc-kubernetes-ingress/deployments/helm-chart/README.md

   - Helm 3.0+.
   - Git.
   - If you’d like to use NGINX Plus:
+    - To pull from the F5 Container registry, configure a docker registry secret using your JWT token from the MyF5 portal by following the instructions from [here](https://docs.nginx.com/nginx-ingress-controller/installation/using-the-jwt-token-docker-secret).
+Make sure to specify the secret using `controller.serviceAccount.imagePullSecretName` parameter.
+    - Alternatively, pull an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](https://docs.nginx.com/nginx-ingress-controller/installation/pulling-ingress-controller-image).
-    - Build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](../../build/README.md).
+    - Alternatively, you can build an Ingress controller image with NGINX Plus and push it to your private registry by following the instructions from [here](https://docs.nginx.com/nginx-ingress-controller/installation/building-ingress-controller-image).
     - Update the `controller.image.repository` field of the `values-plus.yaml` accordingly.

 ## Getting the Chart Sources